apptastic-software/trading-calendar/README.md

 * Support for timezones and daylight savings time transitions
 * Definitions for weekends for each market
 * Open and close time for each market
-* Support for irregular and interday trading hours
 * Current market status (open or closed based on static schedule).

 ## Running it locally